youn123/halsey-public-issues/README.md

-Please create a new issue with the `bug` or `feature request` tag for bug reports or feature requests, respectively.
+Please create a new issue with `bug` or `feature request` tag for bug reports or feature requests, respectively.